phendrick/hotline/README.md

   // If you want to broadcast to a resource-specific channel, like this:
   // ChatRoomChannel.broadcast_to(ChatRoom.find(1), {hello: "Chat Room 1"})
-  // then use a parameterised constructor that and pass the params into your `stream_for` method HotlineSubscription resourceChannel = hotline.subscriptions.create(
+  // then use a parameterised constructor and pass the params into your `stream_for` method HotlineSubscription resourceChannel = hotline.subscriptions.create(
     {'channel': 'Chat Room', 'id': 1},
     onConfirmed: confirmed,